NobodyXu/NobodyXu.github.io/_posts/2017-12-05-13-05-operator_specifier.md

 ---
 layout: post
-title: operator specifer,not just a name.
+title: operator specifer, not just a name.
-disqus: False
+disqus: True
 ---

 When I was trying to write the following code:
 ```c++
 #include <iostream>
 template <class T>